bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/index.md

 ---

-## Hi everyone, Welcome to Algorithms!
+## Welcome to Algorithms, spring 2023!

 This Github site hosts all _public_ resources for the class, such as syllabus, lecture notes, policies, etc.  In addition we'll use: